Five ways Lee Iacocca contributed to the decline of Ford and Chrysler

 Iacocca’s talent was no match for fast-changing times

 I grant you that Iacocca wouldn’t have lasted as long as he did if he had less managerial talents.
-For example, if he had headed American Motors in the 1970s he clearly would not have squandered the automaker’s limited resources on highly speculative bets such as the ill-fated Matador coupe and Pacer like Roy D. Chapin Jr. did (go here for further discussion).
+If he had headed American Motors in the 1970s he likely would not have squandered the automaker’s limited resources on the ill-fated Matador coupe and Pacer like Roy D. Chapin Jr. did (go here).

-And even though Iacocca started off as an engineer, his did not get sidetracked like some of his colleagues over at GM, whose infatuation with the rear-engined Corvair and aluminum-engined Vega backfired.
+And even though Iacocca started off as an engineer, he did not get sidetracked like Ed Cole over at GM, whose infatuation with the rear-engined Corvair and aluminum-engined Vega arguably backfired.

-Iacocca was a meat-and-potatoes kind of automotive executive.
+Iacocca was a meat-and-potatoes kind of executive.
 He was at his best squeezing the last drop of profit from evolutionary designs.
-The other side of the coin is that he repeatedly did not adapt quickly enough when the market began to dramatically shift.
-I would suggest that the key problem wasn’t a lack of resources.
-Iacocca’s fatal flaw was that he could not transcend Detroit’s bigger, glitzier, more powerful mindset.
+The other side of the coin is that he did not adapt quickly enough when the market began to dramatically shift.
+His key problem usually wasn’t a lack of resources, but rather a mindset that was too old school.

 NOTES: